Adventure for Cresthaven RPG

 Orc (4): AC 13, HP 7, Attack +2, Damage 1d8 +2, Morale 12

-Exit to the west and HIDDEN DOOR (DC15 Search) in the eastern wall.
 Hidden room contains 1,000 silver pieces, 4 gems (value 60 gp each), diamond necklace and matching earrings (100 gp), and 6 potions (unidentified keep their function secret) – 1 giant strength, 2 of water breathing, 2 of cure poison and 1 of invisibility.
+The treasure room contains various valuable items and gold.
+Remember to account for encumbrance when carrying treasure.
+The Orc leader carries a +1 mace.

 Unidentified Magic Items.
 Magic Items and Potions can be identified by a qualified magic user, typically in town at a cost of 1GP each.
 Potions have a single use and testing them will use them up.